Kitware/nrtk/docs/release_notes/pending_release.rst

 * Added a ``PerturbImage`` interface for taking an image stimulus and generating a perturbed image.

+* Added a ``ScoreDetection`` interface that takes in ground-truth and predicted BBox-label pairs and generates scores based on a given metric.

 Implementations

 * Added several ``PerturbImage`` implementations